 2. Impose Reasonable Vesting Restrictions Upon Incorporation to Address Issues with the Series A Investors.
 A vesting schedule will usually be required by the investors in connection with a Series A financing.
 Accordingly, it would be prudent for the founders to impose a reasonable vesting schedule upon incorporation for a second reason: if a reasonable schedule has already been established prior to negotiations with the investors, it is more likely that the investors will simply keep it in place.
 If the founders have not established a vesting schedule or a large percentage of the founders’ stock has already vested (due to either the lapse of time or the unreasonableness of the schedule), the investors will impose their own vesting schedule, which means that vesting will, in effect, force the founders to “earn” stock they think they already own.
 This may be a difficult pill for the founders to swallow; however, from the investors’ perspective, this is a significant issue — i.e., they believe they are paying for the founders’ long-term commitment and “sweat” — and thus one that they will rarely give-up.
 If a founder has strong leverage, the best deal he can likely negotiate with respect to a vesting schedule is the following: approximately 25% of his stock deemed vested at the closing of the Series A financing and the balance of the stock vesting on a monthly basis over the next three years.

 3. Make an “83(b) Election”.
 Section 83(b) of the Internal Revenue Code permits the founders to elect to accelerate the taxation of restricted stock (i.e., stock subject to forfeiture) to the grant date, rather than the vesting date.
-As a result, the founder would pay ordinary income tax rates on the fair market value of the stock at the time of the grant (which presumably would be quite low or would be equal to the purchase price if such stock was purchased), with any subsequent appreciation of the stock being taxed at capital gains tax rates upon its sale.
+As a result, the founder would pay ordinary income tax rates on the fair market value of the stock at the time of the grant (which presumably would be quite low), with any subsequent appreciation of the stock being taxed at capital gains tax rates upon its sale.
 Absent an 83(b) election, any subsequent appreciation of the stock would be subject to ordinary income tax rates at the time of the vesting — which could create a situation where the founder has significant tax liability, but no cash to pay it.
 It is therefore advisable (subject to consultation with tax counsel) for any founders receiving restricted stock to make an 83(b) election with the Internal Revenue Service (the “IRS”).
 Such an election is made by filing the appropriate IRS form within 30 days after the grant/purchase date (no exceptions applicable).

 4. Push for Acceleration Upon a Change of Control.
 As Brad Feld aptly points out: “Acceleration on change of control is often a contentious point of negotiation between founders and VCs, as the founders will want to ‘get all their stock in a transaction – hey, we earned it!’ and VCs will want to minimize the impact of the outstanding equity on their share of the purchase price.”
 From the potential acquiror’s perspective, full acceleration is generally not a good thing because the founders have no incentive (i.e., “skin in the game”) going forward, and the acquiror will thus have to come out-of-pocket to re-incentive them.
 Accordingly, a common solution is for the founders to push for either (i) partial acceleration upon a change of control (i.e., some percentage of vesting is accelerated, with the balance continuing to vest perhaps at an accelerated rate provided the founder remains employed by the acquiror); or (ii) as Chris Dixon suggests, full vesting upon a change of control after a transition period (e.g., after the founder remains employed by the acquiror for one year).
 The investors will likely push back and will generally only agree to a partial acceleration in the event of a “double trigger” (e.g., a change of control and a termination without cause within one year).
 Founders should push back on this and require full acceleration in the event of a double-trigger.
 Bottom line: this issue must be resolved in the context of the negotiation of all of the significant issues and will obviously depend upon the parties’ respective bargaining power.